-The department of campus safety is dedicated to involving the entire Emmanuel College community in creating an environment that is free from crime and disruption.
 The department meets regularly with students, staff and faculty to discuss relevant topics that impact our neighborhood and community.

 Some of the training programs conducted by Campus Safety include:

-Emmanuel College Campus Safety Officers patrol the campus 24 hours a day, 7 days a week.
+Security Patrol: Emmanuel College Campus Safety Officers patrol the campus 24 hours a day, 7 days a week.
 Campus Safety Officers patrol all buildings during all hours of operation, as well as during non-operational periods.
 While patrolling, Campus Safety Officers monitor all activities, respond to alarms and other emergency situations, conduct safety and security audits, maintain control of vehicle traffic onto the campus and enforce College parking regulations.
 All Campus Safety Officers are equipped with two-way radio communications and stay in constant contact with the Safety Department Communications Center, located in the Administration Building, Room 139 while on patrol.

 The College is not responsible for lost or stolen articles, and students are urged to mark their books and belongings clearly.
 Students who find lost articles should bring them to the Campus Safety Office located in the Administration Building, Room 139.
 To claim lost articles, individuals must be able to describe it properly and present adequate identification.